The dermabacs - our answer to acne, blemishes, neurodermatitis and rosacea

 What does this mean in detail?

-1) Acne
+1) acne

 2) Rosacea

 Rosacea is a chronic inflammatory skin disease characterized by redness, papules, and pustules.
 There is increasing evidence that the gut-skin axis is involved in the pathogenesis of rosacea.
-There is evidence to suggest that the gut microbiome plays a role in the inflammatory response of the skin, and there are associations with small intestinal bacterial overgrowth (SIBO) and Helicobacter pylori infection.
-These findings can be considered therapeutic targets.
-An in vitro study shows that probiotics can reduce inflammation and improve the skin barrier.
+There is evidence to support the notion that the gut microbiome plays a role in the inflammatory response of the skin, and there are associations with small intestinal bacterial overgrowth (SIBO) and Helicobacter pylori infection.
+These findings can be considered therapeutic targets.An in vitro study shows that probiotics can reduce inflammation and improve the skin barrier.

-Intake, Recommendations and Warnings
+Intake, recommendations and warnings

 Are there any side effects to Dermabacs?